• Home

 • Recipes

-I attended a fabulous liquor tasting and panel discussion that delved into The History of Women and the Cocktail.
+I attended a liquor tasting and panel discussion about The History of Women and the Cocktail.
 It was presented by Pomp & Whimsy, a boutique distiller of gin liqueur, and the Museum of the American Cocktail.
-(MOTAC) in association with the Kindrid Spirit Society.
-They talked about cocktail recipes and let us try drinks that were designed by women during the Victorian Age.
+(MOTAC) in association with the Kindred Spirit Society.
+The focus of the discussion was Victorian-age cocktail recipes created by women of the era.

 Women's History Month | Cocktails for Women | Los Angeles Event

-The event took place at The Palihouse, a very cool boutique hotel in West Hollywood.
-Our moderator was Dr. Nicole Nice, CEO of Pomp & Whimsy, who is also a female entrepreneur.
-She is a trained sociologist and brand strategist-turned spirits director.
+The event was at The Palihouse, a very cool boutique hotel in West Hollywood.
+Our moderator was Dr. Nicole Nice, CEO of Pomp & Whimsy and an entrepreneur.
+She is a trained sociologist and brand strategist-turned-spirits director.
 Panelists included Marissa A. Ross, a wine blogger at Wine all the Time, who also writes for Bon Appetit and is the author of Wine.
 All the Time: The Casual Guide to Confident Drinking – Mia Mastroianni, bartender for SOHO House and expert mixologist for the TV show Bar Rescue – and Liz Williams, founder, and CEO of the National Food and Beverage Foundation.

 Cocktails for Women during the Victorian Era